 So what is a fennel?
 And what does it have to do with anything?

 It goes without saying that words don’t count if your acts contradict them, but it is incredible how much you can achieve with words.
 You can make someone’s day by telling what you admire about them.
 With carefully chosen words you can inspire someone or motivate them.
 You can deliver a great presentation to raise awareness of an issue you hold dear or you can stop a fight between two people who fail to listen to each other.
 It’s simple: we speak and interact every day.
 The moment you spoke, you bent, or if you will, you changed the world a tiny little bit.
 You left your mark on it.
-Now, the question is, what kind of a mark did you leave?
-Did you make someone’s day better or offended them?
-Is this person going to be happy to see you again or avoid you?
+You received funding for your project because of your good pitch.
+Or you taught your students an important lesson.
+Or simply you made everyone’s evening by giving a beautiful toast.

 Communication skills are our fire.
 To foster, practice and learn to use them is our fennel – it’s the way we get a say in the world around us.